Back-end Engineering Articles

 => :one

-Symbols look better; they are immutable (it cannot be modified), and if you benchmark string keys vs. symbols keys, you will find that string keys are about 1.70x slower (see more here).
-However, if we change the key from a string to a symbol, we must use the hash rocket notation.
-So we can change our first hash to be something like this.
+Symbols look better, they are immutable (it cannot be modified)and if you benchmark string keys vs symbols keys you will find that string keys are about 1.70x slower (see more here).
+However if we change the key from a string to a symbol, we have to use the hash rocket notation.
+So we can change our first hash to be something like this

 2.6.8 :125 > hash = {:first => 1, :second => 2, :third => 4, :fourth => 4}